Vacuum stability in stau-neutralino coannihilation in MSSM: Results and discussions

 In Fig.~\ref{stability}, we show the samples satisfying the constraints of Higgs mass and DM relic density on the plane of $m_{\tilde{\tau}_1}$ and $\mu$.
 We compare the result of maximal mixing of staus ($m_{\tilde{\tau}_{L}}=m_{\tilde{\tau}_{R}}$) with other two non-maximal mixing ($m_{\tilde{\tau}_{L}}=2m_{\tilde{\tau}_{R}}$, $2m_{\tilde{\tau}_{L}}=m_{\tilde{\tau}_{R}}$).
 We vary the mass parameters $m_{\tilde{\tau}_{L}}$ and $\mu$ within the ranges: 100 GeV $<m_{\tilde{\tau}_{L}}<$ 3 TeV and 100 GeV $<\mu<$ 10 TeV and $\tan \beta$ is fixed to be 50.
-It can be seen that the vacuum stability gives a strong bound on the parameter space of stau coannihilation.
+It can be seen that the vacuum stability gives a strong bound on the parameter space of stau coannihilation.When the vacuum is required to be long-lived without thermal corrections, the lighter stau mass can be up to about 1.4 TeV for the maximum mixing $m_{\tilde{\tau}_{L}}=m_{\tilde{\tau}_{R}}$.
 If requiring the vacuum is long-lived and not thermally excluded, one can obtain the upper bound on the lighter stau mass $m_{\tilde{\tau}_1}\lesssim$ 900, 700, 750 GeV for $m_{\tilde{\tau}_{L}}=m_{\tilde{\tau}_{R}}$, $m_{\tilde{\tau}_{L}}=2m_{\tilde{\tau}_{R}}$ and $2m_{\tilde{\tau}_{L}}=m_{\tilde{\tau}_{R}}$, respectively.
-This is because that the interaction between stau and LSP is enhanced most for maximal mixing in three cases so that the corresponding main annihilation channel $\tilde{\tau}_1 \tilde{\tau}^*_1 \to hh$ has larger cross section than other two cases and allows for heavier stau mass.
-Besides, it should be mentioned that the thermal correction play an important role in the vacuum stability.
-The reason is that for contribution from solitons that are O(3) cylindrical, it mainly from the states which have enough energy to easily pass the barrier, but it is usually suppressed by boltzmann factor $e^{-E/T}$.
+This is because the interaction between stau and LSP is enhanced most for maximal mixing in three cases so that the corresponding main annihilation channel $\tilde{\tau}_1 \tilde{\tau}^*_1 \to hh$ has larger cross section than other two cases and allows for heavier stau mass.
+Besides, it should be mentioned that the thermal correction plays an important role in the vacuum stability.
+The reason is that for contribution from solitons that are O(3) cylindrical, it mainly comes from the states which have enough energy to easily pass the barrier, but it is usually suppressed by boltzmann factor $e^{-E/T}$.
 Only for a sufficient high temperature, this contribution would become important.
-We checked the best transition temperature and found it as high as few hunderds GeV comparing the height of barrier $\sim$TeV$^4$.
-Finally we also check our results at zero temperature with the fitting formula from \cite{Endo:2013lva} and found that they are well consistent.
+We checked the best transition temperature and found it as high as few hundreds GeV comparing with the height of barrier $\sim$TeV$^4$.
+Finally we also checked our results at zero temperature with the fitting formula from \cite{Endo:2013lva} and found that they are well consistent.